Jack Scott (singer)

-Career
+Early life

-Scott spent his early childhood in Windsor, Ontario, across the river from Detroit, Michigan.
+Scott was born in Windsor, Ontario, Canada, to Italian-American parents.
+He spent his early childhood in Windsor, across the river from Detroit, Michigan.
 When he was 10, his family moved to Hazel Park, a Detroit suburb.
 He grew up listening to hillbilly music and was taught to play the guitar by his mother, Laura.

+Career

-As a teenager, he pursued a singing career and recorded as "Jack Scott".
+As a teenager, Scott pursued a singing career and recorded as "Jack Scott".
 At the age of 18, he formed the Southern Drifters.
 After leading the band for three years, he signed to ABC-Paramount Records as a solo artist in 1957.

-After recording two good-selling local hits for ABC-Paramount in 1957, he switched to the Carlton record label and had a double-sided national hit in 1958 with "Leroy" (#11) / "My True Love" (#3).
+After recording two good-selling local hits for ABC-Paramount in 1957, he switched to the Carlton record label and had a double-sided national hit in 1958 with "Leroy" (No. 11) / "My True Love" (No. 3).
 The record sold over one million copies, earning Scott his first gold disc.
-Later in 1958, "With Your Love" (#28) reached the Top 40.
+Later in 1958, "With Your Love" (No. 28) reached the Top 40.
 In all, six of 12 songs on his first album became hit singles.
 On most of these tracks, he was backed up by the vocal group the Chantones.

-He served in the United States Army during most of 1959, just after "Goodbye Baby" (#8) made the Top Ten.
-1959 also saw him chart with "The Way I Walk" (#35).
+He served in the United States Army during most of 1959, just after "Goodbye Baby" (No. 8) made the Top Ten.
+1959 also saw him chart with "The Way I Walk" (No. 35).
 Most of his Carlton master tapes were believed lost or destroyed until Rollercoaster Records in England released a vinyl EP, "Jack Scott Rocks", and CD, The Way I Walk, which were for the most part mastered from original tapes rather than the disc dubs used for previous reissues.

 At the beginning of 1960, Scott again changed record labels, this time to Top Rank Records.
-He then recorded four Billboard Hot 100 hits – "What in the World's Come Over You" (#5), "Burning Bridges" (#3) b/w "Oh Little One" (#34), and "It Only Happened Yesterday" (#38).
+He then recorded four Billboard Hot 100 hits – "What in the World's Come Over You" (No. 5), "Burning Bridges" (No. 3) b/w "Oh Little One" (No. 34), and "It Only Happened Yesterday" (No. 38).
 "What in the World's Come Over You" was Scott's second gold disc winner.
 Scott continued to record and perform during the 1960s and 1970s.
 His song "You're Just Gettin' Better" reached the country charts in 1974.
 In May 1977, he recorded a Peel session for BBC Radio 1 disc jockey John Peel.